jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 them to great effect.
 But the only one that *really feels* right to me is number three, using static support resources to scale your support presence.

-I want to share with you my theory behind this, and to properly do that, I'm going to beat the heck out of a metaphor.
+I'm going to spend my time talking about number three, and to properly do that, I am going to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong